Fruit and veg of the Spirit?

 - Rich: Risk, greatness, boldness, conflict, courage and passion (or our version of leadership, taking risks, boldness, facing conflict, courage and passion).

 Put all those qualities together like that (though I’m sure we could each come up with more besides) and it reminds you of Jesus doesn’t it?…

 And the ‘so what’ is that for us to effectively be the body of Jesus Christ on Earth we need to embody as many of those qualities as possible.
 A truly vibrant, attractive, loving and committed church – which makes a difference to the community in which they exist – needs all these qualities and needs them in balance too.

 We have to learn how best to nurture all these qualities, to not let any lie dormant and to provide the right conditions for their regular use.

 Both Dan and Rich went carefully through scripture to come up with their suggestions.
 Do you agree with their conclusions?
 What other qualities or attributes would you put on your list?

 [This post was written by Ian Banks.
-Please visit his earlier post on Rublev’s icon or for sermons by Ian follow this link.
+Please visit his earlier post on Rublev’s icon or for Talks by Ian follow this link.
 For more about St John & St Mark, Bury please visit our ‘about’ page.
 We’d welcome your comments.]